Top 100 Footballers 2016-17

 So consistently solid every single game and almost effortless in his play, Toby Alderweireld might have gone underrated for his play this season.
 With the quality of Chelsea’s defense, the big Belgian might have gone overlooked at times this season and would walk into many people’s Team of the Year.
 He featured in 30 Premier League matches this season, not making a single mistake and always impressing with his incredible passing range.
 At times he acted as a quarterback for Spurs, launching the ball forward from long distances and getting Spurs going in attack.
 Always a beast in defense, Alderweireld formed such an impressive partnership with Jan Vertonghen this season and the duo might be one of the best defensive pairings in the world.
 Formula Score: 86.29.

-Keep on checking back for all the big reveals.
+Make sure to check out all the other big reveals.
 See you soon and happy reading!

 TOP 100 FOOTBALLERS 2016-17